| Title: | Bindings for ArcGIS |

 arc.data2sf

-function to sign in to a portal.
-To check available portals call arc.check_portal()
+The arc.portal_connect() function to sign in to a portal.
+To check available portals call arc.check_portal().

 Functions returns a list that contains active info and available portals.